 Baobabs at Mana Pools in Zimbabwe

 The last highlight during this Baobab-Journey were the trees at Mana Pools – a very special and very wild National Park in Northeastern Zimbabwe.
-While we followed the road downhill to the National Park I could make out many Baobabs widely dispersed throughout a large area.
-It seemed almost like a Baobab forest laid out in incredible designs, shapes and forms.
-We spent some days in Mana Pools in complete wilderness – without fences for “protection” from the “wild”.
+While we followed the road downhill to the National Park I could make out many Baobabs widely dispersed.
+It seemed almost like a Baobab forest laid out in incredible shapes and forms.
+We spent some days in Mana Pools in complete wilderness – no fences kept the wildlife out and we had numerous encounters with hyena, honey badgers and elephants.
 The only thing that kept me “safe” at night was the thin layer of canvas of my tent.
-At night we had lions, honey badgers and hyenas in our tented camp.
-That was quite a different experience.
-During the day we were on the road to admire the wonderful diversity of species in the National Park.
-Of course, I was able to see some great baobab specimens in Mana Pools, too.
+One morning we saw lion tracks right behind my tent – being that close to those majestic creatures was quite an experience.
+While on safari during the day we spotted numerous great baobab specimens along the way and a wonderful variety of wildlife in the National Park.